gradle/gradle/design-docs/publication-model.md

     3. Assert that another build can resolve project-A from this Ivy repository.
     4. Publish both projects to a Maven repository.
     5. Assert that another build can resolve project-A from this Maven repository.

+## Allow Maven POM to be generated without publishing to a repository

+In this step, the POM generation for a publication is moved out of the `publish` tasks and into a separate task.

+1. Add `GeneratePomFile` task type.
+Takes a `Pom` as input and generated a `pom.xml` from this.
+2. The `maven-publish` task adds a rule to define a `generate${publication}MetaData` task for each publication of type `MavenPublication` that is added to the publications container.

+Running `gradle generateMavenMetaData` would generate the `pom.xml` for the default Maven publication.

 ## Allow outgoing dependencies to be customised